shreyash2106/RecipeBot/README.md

 We have attached the index.js, package.json, and CSV training data file needed to build our chatbot in Dialogflow.

-Please email us with any questions on how to run this chatbot:
+Please email us with any questions on how to run this chatbot: savinay@berkeley.edu, shreyash2106@berkeley.edu, pranavsukumar@berkeley.edu

-savinay@berkeley.edu
-shreyash2106@berkeley.edu
-pranavsukumar@berkeley.edu

 If you want to interact with the bot on Google Assistant, please go to DialogFlow and sign in with this email:
-Login: foodbotassistant@gmail.com
+<br> Login: foodbotassistant@gmail.com <br />
 P/W: foodbot2020